padiketeku/Earth-Observation-Data-Programming/Activity 01- Introduction to Google Colab.md

 ## Exploring the Notebook Interface

 The filename identified by default as `Untitled1.ipynb` can be edited to reflect filename appropriate to you.
 The file is an interactive Python note book (ipynb), hence the format.
-To edit filename select it (i.e., "Untitled1") and type in the name you prefer to replace the default name.
+To edit filename, select it (i.e., "Untitled1") and type in the name you prefer to replace the existing name.

 `Insert` - you can insert code cell, text cell, etc using this function